Spain Tourist Visa

 ETIAS Visa Waiver

-The nationalities which can currently enter the Schengen Area visa-free will need to obtain an ETIAS Visa Waiver from 2021.
+The nationalities which can currently enter the Schengen Area visa-free will need to obtain an ETIAS Visa Waiver at the end of 2022.
 It will be similar to the US ESTA Visa and is technically a visa waiver rather than a conventional visa.
 The online application form will be simple and only take a few minutes to complete.

 ETIAS Travel Authorization will be valid for 3-year periods and allow travelers to enter all 26 countries in the Schengen Area.
 Travelers will be able to enter the region multiple times as long as the total number of days spent in the zone does not exceed 90 days (in any 180-day period).